Alaztiest/Samples/Cross-Platforms tests/Java/README.md

 Maven projects , testNG test framework and more code samples in java.

 Also:
-See example in https://github.com/PerfectoCode/Samples/tree/master/Visual-Analysis/maps-web for another cross platform testing sample using Perfecto's Visual Analysis.
+See example [here](https://github.com/PerfectoCode/Samples/tree/master/Visual-Analysis/maps-web) for another cross platform testing sample using Perfecto's Visual Analysis.